 "The only thing missing, but soonwill appear, so it is reliable electronic money.
 The way in which it will be possible to transfer funds on the Internet from A to B, while A will not know B, and B will not know A. ”

-Friedman's foresight was astoundingaccurate.
-As we enter the 21st century, we already had two key factors for the emergence of digital hard money: gold, the ancient and predominant layer of monetary sovereignty (representing unchanging money supply), and the Internet, the main engine of exchange (representing global interconnectedness or liquidity).
-Combining and developing the economic properties of both, Bitcoin is a significant monetary innovation that has achieved the divisibility, portability, durability and recognition of perfect information, permeated by an acute lack of time.
-Just as the Internet gives us the freedom to express and accept ideas without any restrictions, so Bitcoin gives us the freedom to express and receive value in the form of hard money that cannot be prevented.
-In this sense, Bitcoin is the last evolutionary layer of a set of Internet protocols, a quantum leap over the monetary "Nash equilibrium" represented by gold.
+Friedman's foresight turned out to be amazingaccurate.
+Entering the 21st century, we already had two key factors for the emergence of digital sound money: gold, the ancient and dominant layer of monetary sovereignty (representing the immutable money supply), and the Internet, the main engine of exchange (representing global interconnectedness or liquidity).
+By combining and developing the economic properties of both, Bitcoin is a significant monetary innovation that has succeeded in achieving divisibility, portability, durability and recognition of perfect information permeated by acute time constraints.
+Just as the Internet gives us the freedom to express and perceive ideas without any restrictions, Bitcoin gives us the freedom to express and receive value in the form of hard money that cannot be stopped.
+In this sense, Bitcoin &#8212; it is the latest evolutionary layer of the Internet protocol suite, a quantum leap beyond the monetary “Nash equilibrium” represented by gold.

 Historically, gold has become more difficult to mine withthe passage of time due to chemistry, its physical rarity and game theory.
 Gold is the ancient anchor of the main economic reality of the shortage of time, for this reason it remains the main means of modernity.
 Time is the most objective measure for our intersubjective (opinion-based) assessments, since this is the only indisputable aspect of existence.
 In a solid money society, the price level naturally decreases over time, as our productivity increases in parallel with the division of labor.
 In other words, hard money begins to rise in price over time as human knowledge becomes more specialized.
 Thus, the increase in the value of hard money reflects how much humanity has freed itself from a shortage of time.